-Last week my husband John was CRAVING Red Robin Campfire Sauce!
-He had been talking about it for weeks and finally broke down and ordered take-out Red Robin.
+This saucy dip came to fruition one week after my husband John was CRAVING Red Robin Campfire Sauce!
+He had been talking my ear off about it for weeks and finally broke down and ordered take-out Red Robin.

-Did you know that Red Robin started in Seattle as Sam's Tavern in 1969?
-There are now over 500 Red Robin restaurants spread across the United States and Canada.
+Did you know Red Robin started as Sam's Tavern in Seattle in 1969?
+The chain now boasts over 500 Red Robin restaurants across the United States and Canada.

 - Tabasco Chipotle Sauce